DataDog/system-tests/docs/weblog/README.md

 - `args`: arguments passed to the program.

 ### GET /flush
 This endpoint is OPTIONAL and not related to any test, but to the testing process.
-When called it should flush any remaining data from the library to the respective outputs, usually the agent.
+When called, it should flush any remaining data from the library to the respective outputs, usually the agent.
+See more in `docs/internals/flushing.md`.
-See more in: TODO LINK